eva67x/OKBS/OKBS.md

 * Lag Servers
 * Crash Servers
 * Otherwise Harm Servers
+* Send out DoS or DDoS attacks to the servers and their hosts.

 ### Section II, Part 2: Playerbase
 Bots CAN NOT be used to do any of the following:
 * Discourage the growth of the community by:
-  * Autolocking players
+  * Autolocking players unless the player has repeatedly shown malicious intent.
   * Autocrashing players.
-  * Crashing players.
-  * No-OPing players.
+  * Crashing players unless the player has repeatedly shown malicious intent.
+  * No-OPing players unless the player has repeatedly shown malicious intent.
 * Discourage bot developers by:
   * Autolocking or autocrashing any bots that have not violated any guidelines in section II.
   * Auto-NoOPing/Auto-DeOPing/Auto-Muting any bots that have not violated any guidelines in section II.